artbyrab/adventures-in-cs/bubble-sort/README.md

 ## Usage

-* Clone or download the repo and save locally
-* Run the file using python
+To run the file simply run the command from the root using python.

 ```
 $ python index.py